BrainTireFire/GUIFirstProject/README.md

 # Person managment
 ## Description
 Project for the GUI subject.
-Swing application with comparato.
+JAVA Swing application with comparato.